About Our Chapter

-The Montana Alpha Chapter of Pi Beta Phi is one of 4 sororities on campus.
+The Montana Alpha Chapter of Pi Beta Phi is one of 5 sororities on campus.
 It was installed at Montana State University during the week of September 1921 by Grand President Amy Burnham.
-Our Chapter Currently has 83 active members.
+Our Chapter Currently has 77 active members.

 Our house was built in the 1960’s and has played a huge part in the development of Montana Alpha.
 It is the central hub for chapter meetings, formal and sisterhood activities.
-The Chapter House has 12 rooms and is the home of 46 collegians and mother.The formal living room still has the original furniture and holds a special place in the member’s hearts.
-The favorite antique of the chapter is the first ever washing machine used in the house; this holds an angel statue inside of it, which was from the house director.
+The Chapter House has 12 rooms and is the home of 46 collegians and our house mother.The favorite antique of the chapter is the first ever washing machine used in the house; this holds an angel statue inside of it, which was from a prior house director.

-One of the values that Pi Beta Phi up holds is sincere friendship.
+One of the values that Pi Beta Phi holds is sincere friendship.
 We practice that by holding sisterhood events regularly and spending quality time together both on and off campus.
 Some of the sisterhood events include:

 Movie nights, cookie making, bowling, game nights, hikes, ice skating, etc.